LuxDevHQ/LuxDevHQ-Data-Engineering-Guide/scrapping.md

 ### **1. What is Beautiful Soup?**

-**Definition (simple):**
+**Definition:**

 Beautiful Soup is a Python library that turns messy HTML into a structured object, so you can easily search, navigate, and extract data from web pages.
 When you download a web page (as text), it usually looks like a big, ugly string with lots of tags.

 Beautiful Soup:

 - Parses that HTML (understands the structure)
 - Builds a tree of tags (like a family tree of elements: `<html> → <body> → <div> → <p>` etc.)